 What Changed

-Accurate: Claims must fairly represent sustainability profiles without exaggeration, falsehoods, omissions, cherry-picking, vagueness, or misleading ESG terminology/imagery.
+- Accurate: Claims must fairly represent sustainability profiles without exaggeration, falsehoods, omissions, cherry-picking, vagueness, or misleading ESG terminology/imagery.

-Accessible: Information must be easy to understand and navigate, with layered substantiation in electronic formats for retail materials.
+- Accessible: Information must be easy to understand and navigate, with layered substantiation in electronic formats for retail materials.

-- Review and update all non-regulatory ESG communications (marketing, websites, presentations, DDQs, PPMs) against the four principles and do's/don'ts
+- Review and update all non-regulatory ESG communications (marketing, websites, presentations, DDQs, PPMs) against the four principles and do's/don'ts.

-- Ensure consistency across channels, substantiate claims with accessible evidence, and avoid vagueness or overstatements
+- Ensure consistency across channels, substantiate claims with accessible evidence, and avoid vagueness or overstatements.

-- Train compliance/marketing teams; monitor for updates as further thematic notes may follow
+- Train compliance/marketing teams; monitor for updates as further thematic notes may follow.

-- Cross-reference with first note and regulations like SFDR, Cross-Border Distribution Regulation
+- Cross-reference with first note and regulations like SFDR, Cross-Border Distribution Regulation.

 Key Dates

-14 January 2026 - Publication date of the thematic note on ESG strategies (second in series).
+- Publication of ESMA's first thematic note on ESG credentials (to be read in combination)

-1 July 2025 - Publication of ESMA's first thematic note on ESG credentials (to be read in combination).
+- Publication date of the thematic note on ESG strategies (second in series)

 Compliance Impact

-Urgency: High โ Immediate risk of enforcement for greenwashing in high-visibility ESG marketing, amid rising supervisory scrutiny; non-compliance threatens fines, remediation, and reputational harm as investor focus on sustainability grows.
+Urgency: High – Immediate risk of enforcement for greenwashing in high-visibility ESG marketing, amid rising supervisory scrutiny; non-compliance threatens fines, remediation, and reputational harm as investor focus on sustainability grows.
 Proactive alignment builds trust and differentiates firms.

 Asset ManagerAll Firms